jdonaldson/promhx/Readme.md

 p2.resolve(2);
 p3.resolve('hi');

-// You can "resolve" a stream as well since they share a base class, but the
+// You can "resolve" a stream as well since they share a base class, but an
-// method "update" is provided as a clearer alias as well: s1.resolve(1);
+// alias called "update" is provided to make this a bit clearer: s1.resolve(1);
 s1.update(1);
 s2.update(2);

-// arguments that are all resolved will only trigger once Promise.when(p1,p2).then(function(x,y) trace(x + ", " + y));

 ```